kazimkazam/react-spinners-components/README.md

 Please capitalize the first letter when inserting the type prop, e.g., Ball ---> 'Ball'.

 Please notice the following:
-- When the component accepts only one color ---> prop is called color;
+- When the component accepts only one color ---> prop is called color and accepts a single string, e.g., 'red' or '#f91a10';
-- When the component needs more than one color ---> prop is called colors;
+- When the component needs more than one color ---> prop is called colors and accepts an array with the colors that it needs (check the examples to know how many colors each type needs);
+- The size prop needs a string, and you should use px, e.g., '150px'.

 ### Examples